 No. Taxonomy codes are not required for Blue Cross NC adjudication.
 The PRV segment (Loop 2000A) is not required for Blue Cross NC processing.

-Providers should work with their software vendors and business personnel to ensure that required data is being collected and maintained in their practice management systems.
+To avoid this, work with your software vendor and business staff to ensure all required subscriber information is collected and maintained in your practice management system before submitting the transaction.

 Blue Exchange, the data management system shared with Blue Cross and Blue Shield plans around the country, has been available for HIPAA-compliant transactions since August of 2003.
 Transactions that have been routed through Blue Exchange are already receiving acknowledgments and responses.

-Blue Cross NC will consider new suppliers based upon business needs, existing contractual relationships and supplier product and service offerings.
+We consider new suppliers based on current business needs, existing contractual relationships, and the supplier’s products and services.

 Contract duration varies.
 When a contract is up for renewal, Blue Cross NC may invite qualified suppliers to participate in a bid opportunity.
 Blue Cross NC reserves the right to continue pre-existing relationships without conducting new bids.